 There is nothing better than a extra fudgy zucchini brownie with whipped chocolate frosting!
 The added zucchini makes these extra moist, with a healthy twist that stays perfectly hidden from the most particular of kids.
-Add a light and fluffy whipped chocolate frosting to the top for a little something extra!
+Add a light and fluffy whipped chocolate frosting to the top for a little something extra in these zucchini brownies!

 Here I am, luring you to the blog with brownies today, and taking a decidedly different tone in the writing to talk about something a little more serious.
 No, no, it’s not bad.
 And you still get brownies!
 But I’m just opening up.
 World Mental Health Day was yesterday, and I thought on it a little more, how do I open up and not alienate people who are here solely for the happy and cheery, or here for just the recipe, when I want to also balance being honest and open as well?